An algebro-geometric study of special values of hypergeometric functions ${}_3F_2$: Open Problems

+Recently, expanding the method in Section 4, the third author \cite{terasoma} solved the problem except for the exceptional cases.

-\end{conj} As we have seen before, \eqref{3} is a necessary and sufficient condition for that $eH^{(l)}$ in \S \ref{proof-sect} or $eH$ in \S \ref{fermat-sect} is a Tate motive.
-Otherwise they contains no Tate motives, and the complex number \eqref{2} turns out to be Beilinson's regulator of an extension of such a motive.
-Then it is quite weird if it were written only in terms of logarithmic function.
+Finally, as we have seen, \eqref{main-cond} is a necessary and sufficient condition for that $eH^{(l)}$ in (Section \ref{proof-sect}) or $eH$ in (Section \ref{fermat-sect}) is isomorphic to the Tate object $E\ot \Q(-1)$ or $E\ot \Q(1)$, respectively.
+If this is not the case, there is no reason for and it seems rather weird that the regulator value \eqref{main-result} is expressed in terms of logarithms of algebraic numbers.
+Hence it would be fair to raise the following conjecture.